minabadrous/internship-todo-app/README.md

 # Internship To-Do App

 Welcome to the NFQ Internship To-Do App project repository!
 This project is designed to help you, our interns, learn and build a basic to-do application using native HTML, CSS, and JavaScript.
+I am glad to be here.

 ## Table of Contents